skip navigation The Library of Congress >> Research Centers

 AFS 11,861A2: One tape containing stories from the hill country of Alabama, told by William James Cameron, born in Birmingham, Alabama, ca. 1881.
 Collected by Mary Louise Bowler, summer 1955.
 (LWO 3272)

 Three 10-inch tapes of instrumentals, a recitation, and songs performed with fiddle and guitar by bituminous coal miners from Alabama, Indiana, Kentucky, Nova Scotia, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia.
 Recorded at various locations by George Korson, 1940.
 The collection includes 3 pages of lists.
-Portions of this collection have been published by the Library of Congress on recording number AFS L60, Songs and Ballads of the Bituminous Coal Miners. [view CD]
+Portions of this collection have been published by the Library of Congress on recording number AFS L60, Songs and Ballads of the Bituminous Coal Miners. [catalog record]

 AFS 12,010A3: One tape containing "Stand Together," sung by Uncle George Jones.
 Recorded in Trafford, Alabama, by George Korson, March 1940.